mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

 Well, a lot of things are happening here.
-First of all, we have to check if the `continuation` object is of type `BathTimeContinuation`.
+First, we must check if the `continuation` object is of type `BathTimeContinuation`.
 If not, we create a new `BathTimeContinuation` object, passing the `continuation` object as a parameter.
-This is the case when the `bathTime` function is called for the first time.
+We create a new continuation instance when the `bathTime` function is called for the first time.
 As we can see, continuations are like onions: Every time we call a suspending function, we wrap the continuation object in a new one.

-Then, if the `label` is `0`, we print the first message, and we set the label to `1`.
+Then, if the `label` is `0`, we print the first message and set the label to `1`.
 Then, we call the `delay` function, passing the continuation object.
 If the `delay` function returns `COROUTINE_SUSPENDED`, it means that the function was suspended, and we return `COROUTINE_SUSPENDED` to the caller.
-If the `delay` function returns a value different from `COROUTINE_SUSPENDED`, it means that the function was resumed, and we can continue the execution of the `bathTime` function.
-If the label is `1`, the function was just resumed, and we print the second message.
+Suppose the `delay` function returns a value different from `COROUTINE_SUSPENDED`.
+In that case, it means the function resumed, and we can continue the execution of the `bathTime` function.
+If the label is `1`, the function is just resumed, and we print the second message.

-Clearly, the above is a simplified version of the actual code generated by the Kotlin compiler.
+The above is a simplified version of the actual code generated by the Kotlin compiler.
 Though, it's enough to understand how coroutines work.
-However, we didn't talk about how the runtime resumes a suspended coroutine, and how we can set the state of a suspending function, since this is far beyond the scope of this article.

 ## 4. Coroutine Scope and Structural Concurrency